Systems Architecture for Quantum Random Access Memory: Results

 \subsection{Mapping and Routing Overhead}

-Figure \ref{fig:swapdepth} presents the results of our constructive mapping strategy, counting the extra operation depth induced from qubit mapping.
-The conventional swap-based routing, when applied to QRAM, leads to exponential depth overhead and loss of the logarithmic scaling of query depth in terms of QRAM width m.
+Figure \ref{fig:swapdepth} presents the results of our constructive mapping strategy, counting the extra operation depth induced from connectivity constraints in NISQ hardware.
+The conventional swap-based routing, when applied to QRAM, leads to exponential extra \texttt{SWAP} depth overhead and loss of the logarithmic scaling of query depth in terms of QRAM width m.
 In contrast, the teleportation-based routing consistently outperforms the other, exhibiting an exponential advantage in extra operation depth.
-Furthermore, our approach still holds in a fault-tolerant machine, as demonstrated by the results obtained using lattice surgery techniques in Section \ref{sec:noise}.
-Both the teleportation-based routing and lattice-surgery-based routing are \textit{exponentially} better than the current routing strategy in terms of the additional operation depth under embedding.
 Figure \ref{fig:swapdepth} also indicates that QRAM under embedding only introduces a linear overhead for circuit depth, which protects the query latency to be \textit{unchanged} under qubit mapping and routing.
+Meanwhile, our H-tree embedding and the teleportation scheme reduce the circuit depth exponentially but with only constant qubit resource overhead.
+With $m=2n$ address qubits, unused qubits occupy $25\%$ of the total qubits: $(2^n-1)^2$ vs $(2^{(n+1)}-1)^2$.
+The proportion of unused qubits can be further reduced by improved tree embedding discussed in Sec~\ref{subsec:teleport}.